MGH · Harvard Medical School · Dana-Farber Cancer Institute

 Predicting Melanoma Outcomes

-Multimodal AI integrating clinical data and digital pathology to predict recurrence and progression in early-stage melanoma — outperforming standard staging, validated across independent cohorts, and designed to guide adjuvant therapy decisions.
-AUROC 0.845 internal / 0.812 external validation.
+ML models integrating clinical data and digital pathology predict primary melanoma recurrence — outperforming standard staging with AUROC 0.845 internal / 0.812 external validation.

 Multiplex immunofluorescence spatial biology tumor microenvironment visualization